Dark-N-Oak/Louis-Module-4-Challenge-Webapi/README.md

 # Louis-Module-4-Webapi
-I was tasked with creating
+I was tasked with creating a blog to post on my progress of becoming a web developer.
+I have created a form that accepts input and outputs it to a new page in a neat row.
+I also made sure to implement a darkmode.
+Lastly I made sure to leave the code better than I found it.

 ## What's Included
 Assets Folder containing: